 Technology has made developing physical products easier and more accurate than ever.
 3D printing gives you the opportunity to test out your product faster and cheaper.
 And the virtual world of 3D designs can help you render and animate your design with nothing being manufactured.
 We have these great tools at our disposal, it’s how you use them that counts.

-Defining your mission in the beginning can be one of the most critical steps to developing a successful product.
-This first step helps keep a direction to all your decisions and can help you and your team build a cohesive product that solves your problem.
-If you are developing a brand in parallel, very often your products mission can hold the same values as your brand positioning.
+Defining your mission or your goal or what you want the product to achieve in the beginning can be one of the most critical steps to developing a successful product.
+This first step helps keep a direction to all your decisions whether that be within the design or business or marketing.
+This will help you and your team build a cohesive product that ends up addressing your big idea.
+If you are developing a brand in parallel, very often your products mission can hold the similar values as your brand positioning.

 Defining your mission could take a few iterations till you’ve gotten to the core.
-Don’t be afraid to get help, speak to a professional, pay someone, chat to family, whatever you need to do.
-Understanding your reason can save yourself a world of pain later on and help develop a solid product.
+Don’t be afraid to get help, speak to a professional, pay someone, chat to family, go for long walks, whatever you need to do, know that it is a process.
+Understanding your reason/mission/goal can save yourself a world of pain later on and help develop a solid product direction.

-There needs to be an understanding of the business surrounding your product.
+Unless you drive a jet ski to work, chance are your idea needs to make some profit.
+You need to have some knowledge of the business surrounding your product.
 Use the information available online to determine if your product can make you money.
 You need to conduct some basic research to find out if there is a market, need or potential surrounding your idea.
-Look at competitors or similar products, check their prices, look at Google analytics to understand need for your idea, ask questions to potential customers, etc. Research everything you can get your hands on.
+Look at competitorsor similar products, check their prices, look at Google analytics to understand need for your idea, ask questions to potential customers, etc. Researcheverything you can get your hands on.
 Maybe even ask someone else to have a look for you.
 A fresh, unbiased set of eyes never hurt.

 The important thing here is that you don’t design in your own vacuum.
 Putting on your blinders and steaming ahead without understand the business potential for your product can have a great product outcome, but maybe something not very business smart.
-The more of the market and business surrounding your idea you understand, the more chance you have of it being successful.
+The more of the market and business surrounding your idea you understand, the less in the dark you’ll be when it comes to making money from it.

-This research might force you to adapt your mission.
+This research might force you to adapt your mission slightly.
 Don’t be afraid of pivoting your idea if needed.
-But remember why you set out your mission in the beginning.
-Blazing a new trail will require guts so be careful with anything that makes you think about iterating your mission.
+But remember why you set outyour mission in the beginning.
+Be strong.

-Being aware of these changes is a big step in making sure you adapting your design to become not only a good product, but a great business smart product
+Being aware of these changes is a big step in making sure you adapt your design to become not only a good product, but a great business smart product.

 Great things take time.
-In some countries it takes up to 10 years to become a doctor.
+In some countries it takes up to 10years to become a doctor.
 We can only go as fast as our brains and the world allow us.
+However, we have that thing called technology which has changed everything… Except, creativity and innovation.

 If your product is more of a spin off from other products, the failures will be much less as we can learn from what’s already been done.
 The key to development is balancing time and allowing the design to evolve through thought.